5 Against the House-1955

 Ultimately, Brick changes his mind while Al and Kaye embrace on a crowded street.
 The feeble final scene is meant as a romantic sendoff between Al and Kaye, who didn’t have chemistry, to begin with.

-5 Against the House (1955) contains an adequate cast and a few positive tidbits worth mentioning, but the story is way too predictable, the conclusion, which should be the high point disappoints, and the actors are too old to be believable as college-aged students.
+5 Against the House (1955) contains an adequate cast and a few positive tidbits worth mentioning, but the story is way too predictable, the conclusion, which should be the high point disappoints, the actors are too old to be believable as college-aged students.

 Many other film noir or heist films released before or after this film are superior and better crafted.